This post may contain affiliate links. Read my disclosure policy.

-What is the main difference between turnips and radishes?
+Main difference between turnips and radishes

 Turnips are 2 to 3 inches in diameter with a purplish hue to their tops.
 On the other hand, radishes are smaller in diameter, typically 2-3 cm, with red skin.
 On the taste part, younger turnips are spicy with a delightful crunchy, crisp texture and larger turnips can have a mild taste.
 While radishes are much more pungent, having a peppery flavor and a much stronger savory taste than turnips.

 Here are some more insights into the differences between these round, flavor-packed root vegetables.